My Cookie Journey

 Glaze

-This glaze is the perfect complement to the ricotta orange cookies.
-Zest and juice another orange for the glaze.
-I weighed or measure the powdered sugar into a mixing bowl and added the zest from the orange and the vanilla bean paste.
+Step 15: This glaze is the perfect complement to the ricotta orange cookies.
+Zest and juice another orange, setting the juice aside.
+Add the powdered sugar to a mixing bowl, then stir in the orange zest and vanilla bean paste.

 The glazed has been mixed and getting ready to add to the tops of each cookie.

-Glazing cookies can get a little messy so I put parchment paper under the wire rack.
-You can use wax paper if that is what you have on hand.
-This makes for a much easier cleanup.
-I take a teaspoon of the glaze and pour it over the top of each cookie.
+Step 17: Glazing cookies can get a little messy, so place a sheet of parchment paper under the wire rack to catch any drips.
+Wax paper works just as well if that's what you have on hand, making cleanup much easier.
+Using a teaspoon, drizzle the glaze over the top of each cookie.

 Using a teaspoon to add the glaze onto the tops of the cooled cookies that are on a wire rack.